(Almost) everything you need to bring on move-in day

 2. Room decorations and materials for wall hangings

 One of the greatest parts of customizing your space is the freedom to bring decorations that reflect your personal style, such as posters, photographs, string lights—you name it.
-You’ll want to decorate your room to be as cozy as possible so it feels like your new home.
-Some things that might help with this are family photos, items from home, comfy pillows and stuffed animals, or anything else that reminds you of home.
-Don’t forget to bring the necessary materials to hang these items as well.
-We recommend poster putty and Command strips for easy, damage-free wall hangings.
-Some people also like to bring a rug, lamp, and plastic storage containers.
-There are some restrictions, like no candles or contact paper and only 50% of your walls can be covered.
-Make sure you read the Fall 2023 Move-in Guide for the full list of don’ts.
+You’ll want to decorate your room to be as cozy as possible so it feels like your new home—think family photos, items from home, comfy pillows and stuffed animals, or anything else that reminds you of home.
+Don’t forget to bring the necessary materials to hang these items and be sure to check what kinds of hanging materials are allowed in each residence hall.
+There are some restrictions, like no candles or contact paper, and only 50% of your walls can be covered.
+Guidelines for hanging or decorating can vary by building, too.
+We recommend visiting the housing website (under “Room Decorating”) for specific instructions.

 3. Electronics and appliances